sentinel-energy/friendly_data/doc/tutorial/example.rst

 Introducing the index file
 ++++++++++++++++++++++++++

-The implementation of *Friendly data* simplifies the above process by introducing an "index" file.
+Creating the metadata shown above can be tedious.
+So *Friendly data* simplifies the process by introducing an "index" file.
 In essence, much like the index of a book, it is the "index" of a data package.
 An index file lists datasets within the data package, and identifies columns in each dataset that are to be treated as the primary key (or index).
 Sometimes an index file entry may also contain other related info.

 Let us examine how that might look using the capacity factor dataset as an example.
 The corresponding entry would look like this::